osmandapp/docs/content/osmand/widgets/markers.md

 ![Map markers on the Top bar widget](/assets/images/widgets/map_markers_top_bar_widget.png)

 On the top bar widget you could see the distance and the direction to the marker from current location.
-It is possible to configure to see 1 or 2 top markers from the markers list in the widget.
+It is possible to configure to see 1 or 2 top markers in the widget.

 | | |
 |------------|------------|